Kokodayo-CN/Clash-Verge-on-Debian/README.md

-# ClashVergeforUbuntu
+# Clash Verge for Ubuntu
-Archive for installation package and dependencies of Clash Verge on Ubuntu
+This is an archive of installation package and dependencies of Clash Verge on Ubuntu